TitasKu/help/docs/five-steps-to-success.md

 ![img](image15.png)

 ::: warning
-- Refer to the Intempt [JS SDK](https://github.com/intempt/intempt-intemptjs) on Github to understand the configuration options when deploying the JS source.
+- Refer to Intempt [JS SDK](https://github.com/intempt/intempt-intemptjs) on Github to understand the configuration options when deploying the JS source.
 :::